SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-ng-cli-name-context-path-and-key-are-updated-automatically-when.md

 ticket: MTM-57348
 version: 1020.0.0
 ---
-Ng-cli name, context-path and key are updated automatically when they are not present.
+Ng-cli name, context-path and key are updated automatically when they are not present in the "cumulocity.config.ts" file.
+If they are not present they will be derived from the "name" property in the "package.json" file.